On Being Expelled from Peterson Academy – Part 2

 So, on the one side, we were consoling one another at such an unexpected turn of events.

-Some students already had it hard and were using Peterson Academy to give them a framework of meaning that there were now removed from without warning.
+Some students already had it hard and were using Peterson Academy to give them a framework of meaning that they were now removed from without warning.

-The following day we had a movie night where some of us watched V for Vendetta as a bit of a cathartic outlet.
+The day after everything went down we had a movie night where some of us watched V for Vendetta as a bit of a dramatic and humorous cathartic outlet.

-Well, we thought this was wrong and that it didn’t seem to follow the Petersonian ethic we’d expect from the Professor himself.
+We thought everything that had happened was wrong and that it didn’t seem to follow the Petersonian ethic we’d expected from the Professor himself.

 He’d just put out a book.